Computational Complexity in Analogue Gravity: Conclusion

 \section{Conclusion}

 Recently the notion of computational complexity has been introduced for black holes through AdS/CFT correspondence.
 The computational complexity provides information about the interior of black holes.
 However, black holes and some other gravitational phenomena are not available yet to conduct experiments on them.
+Although, there are some opportunities in PBH to detect Hawking radiation, these possibilities do not come up with the accessibility to the interior of black holes.
 Nonetheless, analogue gravity provides some techniques to simulate gravitational theories with condensed matter systems, and vice versa, simulating condensed matter systems with gravitational phenomena.
-These analogue systems have the advantage that some gravitational phenomena that are not available for experiments such as black holes, can be simulated in condensed matter laboratories such as acoustic black holes.
+These analogue systems have the advantage of observing some gravitational phenomena that are not directly available in the original gravitational experiments such as evaporation of black holes, can be simulated in condensed matter laboratories such as acoustic black holes.

 There are some suggested proposals for holographic computational complexity.
 These proposals are performed by numerical computations but among them, the CV-2.0 proposal can be proceeded by more analytical computations rather than numerical, especially for the complexity growth rate.
-In this work, we have studied computational complexity by CV-2.0 proposal which relates spacetime volume to complexity.
-By using acoustic black holes in the analogue gravity, we found an interpretation of complexity in condensed matter systems which is related to the volume integration of a fluid density Eq. (\ref{co}).
+In this work, we have studied computational complexity by CV-2.0 proposal which relates spacetime volume restricted to WDW patch to complexity.
+By using acoustic black holes formed in an irrotational-relativistic fluid, we found an interpretation of complexity in condensed matter systems which is related to the volume integration of the flux density of the fluid Eq. (\ref{co}) where our results are a simulation of a $d+1$ dimensional gravitational theory with a $m+1$ dimensional fluid.

-We also studied the Lloyd bound which is originated from the uncertainty principle and constraints the complexity growth rate.
-We found that there would be a non-trivial constraint on the fluid flux $\rho v$ as given in Eq. (\ref{lb}).
-This constraint in the fluid is rooted in the uncertainty principle and can be shown that be equivalent to the KSS bound.
-As an example, we showed that our bound holds for some systems that evolve adiabatically.
-We also studied it in the quarks gluons plasma and showed that for $T>T_0$, it is always satisfied, and for $T_c\leq T \leq T_0$, It can be tested experimentally.

-Although it is not trivial to develop the notion of computational complexity to a fluid, we show that there is a relation between the complexity of a real black hole and the acoustic counterpart.
-Our results are a simulation of a $d+1$ dimensional AdS-Schwarzschild with a $m+1$ dimensional fluid.
-Since there is no counterpart fluid for every gravitational theory, we narrowed the results to the partial simulation of a $4+1$ dimensional AdS-Schwarzschild black hole with a $3+1$ dimensional fluid.
-We also showed that the Lloyd bound in a real black hole, in an acoustic counterpart, and the definition of complexity in the fluid are consistent and do not ruin the extension to fluid dynamics.